The NEA is organising the 16th Information Exchange Meeting on Actinide and Fission Product Partitioning and Transmutation (16IEMPT).

 Summary session |

 All participants willing to present a contribution (oral or poster) should submit an extended abstract (1-5 pages) by completing the submission form.
-A template with instructions can be found in the download section.
+A template with instructions is available in the download section.

 Please note that you will need to log in using your NEA account or to pre-register if you do not already have one.